Maria Adams, MS, MPH, RD

 Finkielstein VA, Goldfarb DS.
 Strategies for preventing calcium oxalate stones.

-Nutrition care manual: urolithiasis/urinary stones food lists.
-American Dietetic Association website.
+Urolithiasis/urinary stones food lists.
+American Academy of Nutrition and Dietetics website.
 Available at:

 Last reviewed September 2013 by